PaolaGaray/GA-CustomerRevenuePrediction/README.md

 # Google Analytics Customer Revenue Prediction
 ---

-This project aims to predict customer spending at the Google Merchandise Store (GStore) based on their visit data.
-To address the varying behaviors of users who may or may not make purchases, I utilize a two-stage approach.
-This method allows me to first predict the likelihood of a purchase and then, for those likely to make a purchase, predict the amount of revenue generated.
+## Overview

+This project focuses on analyzing customer data from the Google Merchandise Store (GStore) to optimize marketing strategies and maximize the return on investment (ROI).
+The two-stage approach is designed to:

+1. Identify potential buyers to narrow down the target audience for marketing campaigns.
+2. Predict revenue for these buyers, enabling precise budget allocation based on predicted revenue contributions.

+By leveraging machine learning, this project provides actionable insights to target the right customers and improve marketing ROI.

 ---